Pimm’s Winter Cup

 - Pimm’s No. 6 – Vodka

-I prefer to serve this cocktail in a glass mug, garnished simply with orange slices, apple slices, and a cinnamon stick for a warm and inviting presentation.
+I like to serve this cocktail in a glass mug with simple garnishes—orange slices, apple slices, and a cinnamon stick for a warm, inviting presentation.

 If you’ve made my Pimm’s Winter Cup, please leave a star rating in the recipe.
 If you have a question, you can ask it in the comment box at the bottom of this page.